-The graph above shows the total early turns through Playa Del Rey Gate on the North, El Segundo Gate on the South, and over the Hyperion Gate also on the South.
+The graph above shows the total early turns through Playa Del Rey gate on the North, and El Segundo and Hyperion gates on the South.
 In addition to capturing the total number of early turns, LAWA conducts investigation for those that fly over communities.

-77 Total Early Turns This Month

--15%
+TOTAL EARLY TURNS THIS MONTH

 CHANGE IN EARLY TURNS FROM PREVIOUS MONTH

-99.68% COMPLIANT WITH POLICY 23,987 TOTAL WEST FLOW DEPARTURES THIS MONTH
+COMPLIANT WITH POLICY

+TOTAL WEST FLOW DEPARTURES THIS MONTH